GregOwen/GregOwen.github.io/_posts/2020-05-19-the-codenames-theory-of-naming.md

 [^java-camel]: Some languages will conventionally allow longer names than others, but even in the more verbose languages, people get tired of discovering a new species of `MultipleAdjectiveAgglutinativeJavaCamel` on every line.

+[^authn-or-authz]: Since this token is used for authentication and authorization, it's probably fine to be imprecise here.

+[^stringly-typed]: If you know that you'll only ever have one type of token at this point in the code, it's probably better to capture that information in the type system rather than the name (assuming your language has a type system that is expressive enough to allow that).
+That way the compiler can verify your assumption that you'll only ever get one type of token at that point and protect you from future refactorings that might allow other types of tokens to sneak into that piece of code.

+[^stringly-typed-2]: As in the previous footnote, it's better to use your language's type system to differentiate between a trusted and an untrusted token, again assuming that it's powerful enough to do so.

 [^no-new-foo]: This should be obvious, but just tacking on `New` to the name is not a good way of distinguishing the new system from the old system.
 I sincerely hope that the difference between the two versions is more significant than "one was started after the other" - use that difference as a starting point.
-Also, if you call this version `New`, what will you call the next version? `Next`?
-[That would be silly.](https://en.wikipedia.org/wiki/Housing_at_the_Massachusetts_Institute_of_Technology#Undergraduate_dorms)